marschall/osgi-remoting-ejb/README.md

 Open Issues
 -----------
-JBoss client library is twice the size it needs to be.
+* JBoss client library is twice the size it needs to be.
+* GlassFish library is not complete